Solange Ghernaouti

-She is the author of numerous technical and popular books and scientific publications on the subjects of telecommunications, the control of computer risks, Computer crime and cyberpower and digital humanities.
-Since 2018, she keeps a blog on Le Temps newspaper website where she publishes various articles about cybersecurity and the impact of digital and artificial intelligence on society.
+She is the author of numerous technical and popular books and scientific publications on the subjects of telecommunications, the control of computer risks, computer crime and cyberpower and digital humanities.
+Since 2018, she has regularly kept a blog on the Le Temps newspaper website where she publishes various articles about cybersecurity and the impact of digital and artificial intelligence on society.

-A technico-economic and political prospective analyst, she regularly appears in the media (RTS, France Culture, RTBF, RFI, ...) and gives conferences on the five continents.
+A technico-economic and political prospective analyst, she regularly appears in the media (RTS, France Culture, RTBF and RFI, among others) and gives conferences on the five continents.

 Solange Ghernaouti was also president of various associations such as the Erna Hamburger Foundation from 2012 to 2017 as well as the Social Commission of the University of Lausanne from 2006 to 2016.

-She regularly contributes on a blog of the newspaper Le Temps.
-In 2020, she publishes fables of the digital era as well as highly noticed articles on the Swiss contact tracing application.
+In 2020, she published fables of the digital era as well as highly noticed articles on the Swiss contact tracing application.